yogsototh/krambook/README.md

 For now, the power of this superset of kramdown syntax is _not_ Turing complete.
 You can declare macros, but without any parameters and you cannot use already declared macros inside other macros declaration.
+But this simple addition to markdown is already powerful enough for most of usage.

 # FAQ